Blog

 What to improve?

 So, what happens in turbulent conditions?
-Like the network is delayed or one of the three microservices is not as fast as the others?
+Like the network is delayed, or one of the three microservices is not as fast as the others?
 Is the response still delivered in a reasonable amount of time?
 Usually, delaying the network is not as easy as it sounds.
-Especially in a non-local environment it is hard to establish tooling for that and takes more time then the fixing part afterwards.
-Luckily, we have steadybit in place and can make use of it!
+Especially in a non-local environment, it is hard to establish tooling for that, and it takes more time than the fixing part afterward.
+Luckily, we have Steadybit in place and can make use of it!

 Steadybit for Rescue

-Opening up steadybit, it has already discovered the entire system and is ready to run an experiment to simulate a turbulent condition.
-We’ll start with delaying the traffic for all three product-microservices (Hot-Deals, Fashion and Toys) making use of the new experiment features introduced some weeks ago.
+Opening up Steadybit, it has already discovered the entire system and is ready to run an experiment to simulate a turbulent condition.
+We’ll start with delaying the traffic for all three product-microservices (Hot-Deals, Fashion, and Toys) using the new experiment features introduced some weeks ago.
 Simply follow the next steps to create and execute the experiment.
-In case you haven’t installed and configured steadybit yet, let’s discuss how you can get it.
+If you haven’t installed and configured Steadybit yet, let’s discuss how you can get it.

 The first thing to do is to create a new experiment, which is pretty straightforward:

-1. We go to Experiments, choose to create a new Experiment and choose the guided approach using our wizard.
+1. We go to Experiments, create a new Experiment, and choose the guided approach using our wizard.

 Step 2: Extending Experiment

 Now it’s time to take action and run the experiment.
-Thanks to the new experiment features we are able to see all relevant parts directly in steadybit’s execution window.
+Thanks to the new experiment features, we can see all relevant parts directly in Steadybit’s execution window.
 We can check the response time using our HTTP responses.
-Furthermore, by looking at the Deployment Replica Count and Kubernetes events we can be sure that PODs are not restarted by Kubernetes due to failed Liveness probes.
+Furthermore, by looking at the Deployment Replica Count and Kubernetes events, we can be sure that Kubernetes does not restart PODs due to failed Liveness probes.

 Uff, what an effect.
 Although the network is only delayed by 500ms, it is summed up in total to a response time of up to 2000 ms. Compared with the values before and after the delay network attack (~30ms) the response time has increased by more than 60 times.